ClathomasPrime/FairReadWrite/README.md

 # FairReadWrite
-Read-write locks for Xinu that grant access in precicely the order it is requested
+Read-write locks for Xinu that grant access in precisely the order it is requested

 When I learned about read-write locks in OS class, we learned or implemented several variants.